 Your USF Form I-20

 If you are an international student who applied for admission from outside of the U.S., your USF Form I-20 will be issues after you have paid your $750 enrollment deposit.
 Please review the accuracy of the I-20 information and be in touch with your Admission Counselor or Contact Us as soon as possible if you notice any errors.

 If you are an international student already studying in the U.S. on an F-1 Student Visa, your USF I-20 will be issued once your SEVIS Record has been released to USF by your current International Student Adviser.
 This usually is done once you have completed your studies at your current school.
 Instructions on How to Request Release and Transfer of Your SEVIS Record have been enclosed with your admission letter.

 Your SEVIS I-901 Fee

-The U.S. Department of Homeland Security (DHS) requires that you pay the SEVIS I-901 Fee of $200 before you submit your F-1 Student Visa Application.
+The U.S. Department of Homeland Security (DHS) requires that you pay the SEVIS I-901 Fee before you submit your F-1 Student Visa Application.
 You should pay this Fee at least three days before your Visa Interview Appointment (See Below: Your Visa Interview Appointment) and keep a copy of your Proof of Payment Receipt with your I-20 when you travel.

 For more information, and to pay the Fee, please visit the DHS Study in the States Paying Your I-901 SEVIS Fee web page.